iamkirankumaryadav/Library/Data Science/Normalization vs Standardization.md

 Formula Description | The square root of the sum of squared differences between corresponding coordinates (x, y) of the two points | The sum of absolute differences between corresponding coordinates (x, y) of the two points
 Visualization | Straight line	| Right-angle movements (Horizontal + Vertical)

-### Benefits
+### **Benefits**
-1. Helps the gradient descent to converge (Achieve global minima) more quickly.
+1. Helps the gradient descent to converge (reach global minimum) more quickly.
 2. Helps the model to learn appropriate weights for each independent feature.
-3. The model pays more attention to features with a high range even if the feature is irrelevant.
+3. The model prioritize the features with a high range even if the feature is irrelevant.
 4. A feature with a low **range** is ignored even if it is a better feature for model training.
 5. Large-scale features play a dominating role in the model.
 Scaling discourages domination.
 6. Reduces the effect of outliers.
 Improves the model's accuracy and performance.